snjdigitalsolutions/webix-companion/README.md

-# webix-companion
+# Webix Companion
-A library for configuring Webix views in an object oriented way
+A set of Javascript classes allowing implementation of Webix views in an object oriented way.